arista/reknow/README.md

         * The property is removed from the Object (`delete myEntity.name`)
         * The property's value changes (where `newValue !== oldValue`)

-* All rules only apply to string property names.
-Symbol property names are effectively ignored by Reknow - they are passed straight to the underlying Entity without any dependency detection.
+    * This only applies to properties whose names are strings.  `Symbol` property names are effectively ignored by Reknow - they are passed straight to the underlying Entity without any dependency detection.

+* If a query accesses the keys of a Reknow Object, then the query will be invalidated if the Object's list of keys changes.

+    * "Accesses the keys of an Object" means:
+        * Iterating over the keys using a `for...in` loop
+        * Implicitly iterating over the keys using a `for...of` loop
+        * Calling methods that implicitly iterate over the keys, such as `JSON.stringify`
+        * Using `Object.keys()` on the Object
+        * Using `Object.getOwnPropertyNames()` on the Object
+        * Using `Reflect.ownKeys()` on the Object

+    * "List of keys changes" means:
+        * A new property is added to the Object
+        * An existing property is deleted from the Object

+* If a query returns a Reknow Object, then the query will be invalidated if any property of the Object changes, or if the Object's list of keys changes.

+* If a query accesses a Reknow Array, then the query will be invalidated if the Array changes.

+    * "Accesing a Reknow Array" means:
+        * Retrieving the length of the Array
+        * Retrieving an indexed element of the Array (`myArray[12]`)
+        * Retrieving the keys of the Array (same as "accesses the keys of an Object" above)

+* If a query retrieves the value of a another query, then the original query will be invalidated if the retrieved query is invalidated.

+These rules have several implications:

+* Entity properties only trigger invalidation if they are assigned a new value.